 The butter gave my soup a rich flavor.
 I added a little extra salt, but you might not want to do so.
 This soup freezes well and can be heated at work using a microwave or one of the portable devices I have previously recommended.
 (Check out the “Menu” for this blog and look under “Equipment and Gadgets.”)

 *Several months ago, I purchased a Cuisinart immersible hand blender from amazon.com.
 It cost about $50, and was worth the money.
 The device has a detachable blade and is much easier to clean than the traditional blender or food processor.
 You just stick the blade end into the cooking vessel, push the button, and the device does its work within a minute.
+I will be demonstrating the usefulness of the blender in future articles.

 Those who have followed this blog over the past few weeks know that my husband Pete and I have been driving north through the Pacific Northwest.
 Yesterday, we took the Port Angeles ferry to Vancouver Island in British Columbia, Canada.